A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 A padded and quilted garment, usually of linen, worn under or instead of plate or mail.

-A munition-grade half-armour imported from Germany in the early 16th Century.
+A munition-grade half-armor imported from Germany in the early 16th Century.

-Splinted armour of overlapped horizontal plates for the torso.
+Splinted armor of overlapped horizontal plates for the torso.

 Originating in the fifteenth century, a helmet of Italian origin consisting a skull, two hinged cheek pieces which lock at the front, and a visor.

-Quilted garment worn under armour from the early fifteenth century, equipped with points to attach mail gussets and pieces of armour.
+Quilted garment worn under armor from the early fifteenth century, equipped with points to attach mail gussets and pieces of armor.
 See also arming points.

-Ties (usually of flax or twine) by which armour was secured in place to the arming doublet.
+Ties (usually of flax or twine) by which armor was secured in place to the arming doublet.
 See also arming doublet.

 A curtain of mail attached by means of vervelles around the base of a helmet (typically the bascinet), protecting the neck and covering the shoulders.
 See also bascinet, vervelles.

-Piece of plate armour protecting the back half of the torso.
+Piece of plate armor protecting the back half of the torso.